opensearch-project/.github/TRIAGING.md

 Meetings are hosted regularly and can be joined via the links posted on the [OpenSearch Meetup Group](https://www.meetup.com/opensearch/events/) list of events.
 The events are typically titled `Development Backlog & Triage Meeting`.

-After joining the Zoom meeting, you can enable your video/voice to join the discussion.
+After joining the virtual meeting, you can enable your video/voice to join the discussion.
 If you do not have a webcam or microphone available, you can still join in via the text chat.

 If you have an issue you'd like to bring forth please consider getting a link to the issue so it can be presented to everyone in the meeting.